 We know everyone's needs or desires are different, so some of you may be just fine with your stock headphones or earbuds.
 However, those looking to get the best representation of vibrant, deep bass will want to pick up a pair of headphones designed specifically for this type of performance.

-Many premium or high-end headphones will come with a "neutral" or "flat" sound signature which means that there is no emphasis on any frequency in particular.
-While this is excellent for audio production such as for music or video editing, it can leave a lot to be desired when it comes to an enjoyable listening experience.
+Many premium or high-end headphones will come with a “neutral” or “flat” sound signature which means that there is no emphasis on the frequency in any particular range (highs, mids or lows).
+While this is excellent for audio production such as for music or video editing, it can leave a lot to be desired when you want to enjoy your favorite songs or artist.

-For headphones designed for bass, most of these manufacturer's will stray away from a level sound signature and settle for one that is designed for one that is "V-shaped" or tuned for extra bass.
-This means that the lower frequencies (where the bass is found) are more emphasized to sound louder and warmer giving it that extra punch.
+For headphones designed for bass, most of these manufacturer's will stray away from a nature sound signature and settle for one that is designed for one that is “V-shaped” or tuned for extra bass.
+This means that the best bass headphones harness a substantial boost for the lower frequencies (where the bass is found) which means that are more emphasized to sound louder and warmer giving it that extra punch.

 Depending on the style of music or gaming that you will be doing, bass headphones might be right up your alley.
-They are best for listening to EDM, rap, hip-hop, R&B or rock.
+In many cases, consumers will find them as the best headphones listening to EDM, rap, hip-hop, R&B or rock-n-roll genres of music.

 What To Consider When Buying A New Pair Of Headphones